LedgityLabs/LedgityYield/docs/contracts-deployment-upgrade.md

 ## Initial deployment

-Run `pnpm hardhat deploy --network <network>` to deploy the whole contract base on a given network
+Run `pnpm hardhat deploy --network <network>` to deploy all protocol's contracts on a given network

 ## Additional deployment